Foxhole (video game): Gameplay

 Players are encouraged to work together to efficiently use resources, intel, vehicles, weapons, and ammunition to gain the upper hand over the opposition.
 Players can also plan and execute attacks with others, coordinate attacks using a map-marking system, and carry out reconnaissance to gain a tactical advantage over the opposition.
-"Commends" given by other players increase the receiving player's rank, encouraging teamwork.
 A day and night cycle exists in the game, with 12 in-game hours being equal to 30 minutes in real-time, although map regions are on different cycles.
 A central feature of Foxhole's persistent war is the artificial intelligence (AI) system, through which certain defensive structures near friendly bases are controlled automatically, firing on enemies to defend locations even if defending players are absent.

 In order to win a war, players must secure and build up a specific number of victory points (town halls that are marked out in their regions with a flag icon) across a multi-region world map.
 To achieve this, both teams must coordinate their logistics and their army to capture enemy town halls.
 The teams also work to unlock new technology through a technology tree, for which players must gather tech-specific resources at salvage fields.
-Currently, both factions coordinate tech material gathering and tech progression in their respective Discord servers.
 Cooperation is essential, as wars can go on for weeks or months.
 Additionally, player-led operations within areas of the game can last from days to weeks.

 Development

 Siege Camp, originally called Clapfoot Inc. until mid 2021, conceived Foxhole in early 2016, succeeding the completion of several small-scale mobile projects.
 Foxhole's goal was to make a massively multiplayer war game that took place in a persistent world, leaving it up to players to drive all aspects of the war effort.

 Early conceptualizations of the game explored possible features such as a first person perspective camera and a turn-based gameplay format.
 Ultimately, a top-down perspective was adopted to encourage a focus toward strategy and player collaboration rather than immersion.
 The decision was made early on in the development process for the game to take place in a fictional universe that paid creative homage to early 20th century warfare.
 Siege Camp's direction was centered on developing vehicle, weapon, and character designs that were original rather than historical.

 Siege Camp began working on prototypes for Foxhole in early 2016, which lead to public release in pre-alpha stage in July 2016.
 The first iterations supported 64 players per server instance in one region, eventually leading to 120 player support.
 World Conquest, the primary game mode in Foxhole, was first released in March 2018.
 Upon release, the game mode featured 9 interlocking regions on global conflict.
-The map has since been expanded to a total of 37 regions.
+The map has since been expanded to a total of 53 regions.